Skip to main content

 BMI is a useful screening tool, but it has important limitations:

-- Doesn't measure body fat.
+• Doesn't measure body fat.
 BMI treats all weight equally.
 Two people with the same BMI can have very different body compositions — one might be muscular, the other high body fat.
+A body fat calculator gives a clearer picture.

 BMI is best used as a quick health screening tool for the general population.
 It can help identify whether further assessment is needed, but it should not be the only metric you rely on.
 For a fuller picture, combine BMI with waist circumference, body fat percentage, blood markers (cholesterol, glucose), and how you feel physically.